the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `ABI` - application binary interface specifies set of functions that can be accessed outside of smart contract; similar to a JSON
 `Address` - (Ethereum; other blockchains will be different) is a 42-character hexadecimal address derived from the last 20 bytes of the public key controlling the account with 0x appended in front
 `assertEQ`
+`dark forest` - “all people with nodes on major blockchains grinding on mempool transactions” - Andrew Miller from Berkeley AMA
 `constant` - naming convention ALL_CAPS; more `gas efficient`
 `constructor` - called once when contract is deployed
 `custom errors` - declared at top, more `gas efficient`